Dogs can help us live longer, healthier lives.

 Dogs and support animals can provide much needed companionship during this trying time.

 Dogs provide unconditional love and affection.
 It’s no surprise that 98% of animal owners consider their pets part of their family.
 Dogs have shown over and over to reduce feelings of loneliness and depression.
 Don’t take our word for it, in the past month, thousands of animals from shelters and humane societies have been adopted or placed in foster homes as people all over the country seek out companionship during this time.
 Shelters are even running out of adoptable pets.
+If that’s not enough to convince you maybe one of these 102 scientific benefits of having a dog might.
 Consider adding love and support to your life by fostering a dog during coronavirus.
 Fostering is a great way try out what it’s like to have a dog.
 Remember adoption is a lifelong commitment.